Advertising can be punk rock in the way poetry can be frank.

 I began early,

-the early where the sun is still shining
+the early where the sun is just waking

 it’s buttery hue bounces off the beads of dew